Michigan vs. UNLV Predictions & Picks - Women's NCAA Tournament First Round

 Michigan vs. UNLV Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's contest at Pete Maravich Assembly Center has the Michigan Wolverines (22-9) taking on the UNLV Lady Rebels (31-2) at 3:00 PM ET (on March 17).
-Our computer prediction projects a narrow 70-68 win for Michigan, so expect a tight matchup.
+Friday's game between the Michigan Wolverines (22-9) and the UNLV Lady Rebels (31-2) at Pete Maravich Assembly Center should be a close matchup, as our computer prediction projects a final score of 70-68, with Michigan taking home the win.
+Game time is at 3:00 PM ET on March 17.

-In their last time out, the Wolverines lost 81-79 to Ohio State on Friday.
+The Wolverines lost their most recent matchup 81-79 against Ohio State on Friday.

 Michigan vs. UNLV Game Info